cado-security/product-help/docs/troubleshooting/logs-cloudwatch.md

 ## Forwarding full Cado analysis
 If SIEM forwarding is enabled (Settings > SIEM), all output is also recorded to /var/log/ and will be picked up by log forwarders along with other logs.
-Forwarding to S3 is the reccomended solution for forwarding full Cado analysis.
+Forwarding to S3 is the reccomended solution for forwarding full Cado analysis as forwarding agents are not designed to forward log logs in this manner.

 ## Third party log forwarder resources
 * [Splunk Universal Log Forwarder Configuration](https://docs.splunk.com/Documentation/Forwarder/9.4.0/Forwarder/Configuretheuniversalforwarder)